FSU Community Supervisor Resources

 - Time on site (time spent on site whether you are engaged in therapy/diagnostics or not) will be documented by the student and approved by the supervisor via EXXAT.
 (The supervisor is emailed a simple link to verify the time on site via EXXAT, each week.)

-- Clock hours (time with patient/client/student engaged in therapy/diagnostics within our scope of practice with at least the minimum level of supervision as outline by ASHA by a qualifying SLP supervisor) will be documented by the student and approved by the supervisor via CALIPSO.
-(The supervisor is prompted by email to log into Calipso to approve clock hours once the student has entered the appropriate information into the platform.)
+- Clock hours (time with patient/client/student engaged in therapy/diagnostics within our scope of practice with at least the minimum level of supervision as outline by ASHA by a qualifying SLP supervisor) will be documented by the student and approved by the supervisor via their assigned clinical platform (Exxat Prism or Calipso, depending on the Cohort)